LTVolt/Java-ADV-RouteOptimization/README.md

 Then, the program calculates the shortest distance between those points and shows the user the optimal directions, as well as the total distance to travel.

 There is a helper Map Image in \RouteOpti\src\extras.

-Note: Even though the Map only shows arrows being one-way, all connections are both ways (I just got lazy after changing it to 2-way).
+**Note**: Even though the Map only shows arrows being one-way, all connections are both ways (I just got lazy after changing it to 2-way).

 Useful applications would be something like creating optimal routes in a GPS app, especially if the user needs more than 1 stop.